jhall00/Projects/Markov_Model_for_Natural_Languages/README.txt

 probability for following the kgram wasn't zero.
 I used another vector to hold the indices of the elements of the previous mentioned vector with the 5 highest probabilities of occuring.
 Then this index was chosen randomly.

+How to run:
+make
+./TextGenerator <order k> <Number of characters to generate in string> < input17.txt

 Link to assignment instructions: https://www.cs.uml.edu/ecg/index.php/Comp4spr15/PS6